bodom0015/selenium-test-harness/README.md

 webdriver.opera.driver=C:/full/path/to/operadriver.exe
 opera.binary=C:/full/path/to/Opera/launcher.exe
 ```
+* Perform one of the following to begin test execution:
+  1. Via Maven command line
+    1. Open a terminal (cmd.exe / Cygwin)
+    2. Navigate to the project root
+    3. Execute `mvn clean package integration-test`, which will read the `pom.xml` and use the settings within to compile the project.
+This file also defines which `testng-*.xml` suite (or suites) will run during this phase
+    4. After the `package` goal completes and the Java project is compiled, the tests will automatically begin execution (the `integration-test` goal)
+  2. Via Eclipse IDE
+    1. Install Eclipse m2e plugin from the Eclipse Marketplace
+    2. Install Eclipse TestNG plugin from the Eclipse Marketplace
+    3. Expand the `src/test/resources` folder and right-click one of the `testng-*.xml` suites there
+    4. Choose `Run As > TestNG Suite` to begin running the tests

 ## Synopsis

 A selenium automated test harness with a simple example test suite for the Wolfram Development Platform.